quarkiverse/quarkus-roq/CONTRIBUTING.md

 ### Running

-This project uses Java 21 and Maven as dependency tooling.
+This project uses Java 21 and [Maven](https://maven.apache.org/) as build tooling.

 To run the tests, use the following: